-The latest version of Java is Java 22 or JDK 22 released on March, 19th 2024 (follow this article to check Java version on your computer).
-JDK 22 is a regular update of Java SE platform.
+As of September 2024, the latest version of Java is Java 23 or JDK 23 released on September, 17th 2024 (follow this article to check Java version on your computer).
+JDK 23 is a regular update of Java SE platform.
 And JDK 21 is currently the latest long-term support release (LTS), replacing JDK 17 which is the previous LTS of the Java SE platform.
+For more information, you can check release notes of JDK 22.

-From the first version released in 1996 to the latest version JDK 22 available to the public since March 2024, the Java platform has been actively being developed for more than 28 years.
+Java has been around nearly 3 decades.
+From the first version released in 1996 to the latest version JDK 23 available to the public since September 2024, the Java platform has been actively being developed for more than 28 years.
 Many changes and improvements have been made to the technology over the years.
-The following table summarizes all versions of Java SE from its early days to the latest.
+The following table summarizes all versions of Java SE throughout its history, from its early days to the latest.

 Java SE Version